 Pre-heat an oven to 375°F and line a dark metal sheet pan with parchment paper.
 I have found that dark metal pans bake cookies much crispier on their bottoms, versus aluminum pans, where the bottoms don't seem to cook as well.

 - In a small bowl, add the syrup and whisk in the flaxseed well and set aside for 5 minutes to thicken.

 - Meanwhile, in a large bowl, whisk together the almond flour (or sunflower), tapioca, baking powder, cocoa and salt together and whisk well.
 Stir in the chocolate chips.

 - Next, stir in the molasses, peanut butter and vanilla into the reserved flaxseed mixture and mix well.
 Pour over the flour mixture and stir for a couple of minutes until it all comes together and thickens up.
 It should be sticky and fairly thick.
 If it is on the runny side, add a touch more almond flour.

-- Cool 10 minutes on the pan before transferring them to a cooling rack.
-They will be soft upon removal but will crisp up beautifully over the next 15 minutes.
+Cool 5 minutes on the pan before transferring them to a cooling rack.
+They will be really soft upon removal but will crisp up beautifully over the next 15 minutes.
 So, be patient to let them cool and finish cooking fully before eating.

 To make these nut-free: Use raw, unsalted sunflower kernels and grind them up in a food processor into a fine flour and use that in place of almond flour.
 For this option, increase the flour amount to 1 1/4 cups sunflower "flour", as it tends to be lighter in baking.
 Use sunbutter in place of the nut butter.